 Huawei Y6p, as evident in the image below, takes pretty decent images during daylight.
 It can capture better details and show natural colors of the subject which are not enhanced artificially by the phone’s software.
 Although if you zoom into the pictures, you can notice that some areas are a little washed out.

-The ultra-wide camera of Huawei Y6p can cover an area of 120 degrees and captures a more brighter image than the standard mode.
+The ultra-wide camera of Huawei Y6p can cover an area of 120 degrees and capture a brighter image than the standard mode.
 But due to higher exposure value, the ultra-wide shot fails to capture many details of the subject in question.

 Though we get a separate 2MP aperture lens, the phone grapples with mapping the subject, and most often than not, parts of it get blurred out along with the background.